On the intersecting family process: Appendix: Describing as a random matching process

 \section{Appendix: Describing $\cS$ as a random matching process}

 In the proof of Theorem \ref{thm2} we described the process of generating $\cS$ and $r_0$ which determine $\cI^*$ and $\cI^{**}$.
 Here we isolate just this process away from the broader context to set up an open problem that would have to be solved in order to fully describe the distribution of $\cI_k$ when $k = cn^{1/3}$.
 Recall that at the beginning of the random intersecting process, before vertices of degree three appear, $\cH_r$ is a simple hypergraph in which every pair of edges intersects in a unique vertex.
 If we represent the hyperedges as vertices then an independent set of vertices of degree two in $\cH_r$ corresponds to a matching in the complete graph $K_r$.
 And moreover, once $r_0$ is determined $\cS$ corresponds to an intersecting family $\mathcal{M}$ of matchings on $K_{r_0 - 1}$.
-For $k = c_n n^{1/3}$, and $c_n \rightarrow c$ we can describe how $\cS$ is generated by Procedure \ref{RandomMatchingAlgorithm} below.
+For $k = c_n n^{1/3}$, and $c_n \rightarrow c$ we can describe how $\cS$ is generated by Procedure \ref{RandomMatchingAlgorithm} below. {\blue For a collection of finite set $\mathcal{N}$, $\text{rand}_c(\mathcal{N})$ refers to sampling a set $S$ from $\mathcal{N}$ with probability proportional to $c^{|S|}$.}

 By the proof of Theorem \ref{thm2} we can see that $\mathcal{S}$ is generated by Procedure \ref{RandomMatchingAlgorithm} with input equal to $c^{-3}$ for $k = c_n n^{1/3}$, $c_n \rightarrow c$.
 The situation that Procedure \ref{RandomMatchingAlgorithm} outputs the single edge on $K_2$ corresponds to the case that the system is trivial.
-The case that Procedure \ref{RandomMatchingAlgorithm} outputs a single edge matching on $K_3$ corresponds to the Hilton--Milner system described by \cite{Pat}.
+The case that Procedure \ref{RandomMatchingAlgorithm} outputs a single-edge matching on $K_3$ corresponds to the Hilton--Milner system described by \cite{Pat}.